scaleoutsean/awesome-solidfire/README.md

 #### API Gateways

+- [PQ API proxy in Go](https://github.com/scaleoutsean/solidfire-go/tree/master/example/secure-api-proxy) - working skeleton model, best for customization.
-- SolidFire WAC Gateway - a non-trivial proof-of-concept API gateway for ASP.NET and IIS
+- [SolidFire WAC Gateway](https://github.com/scaleoutsean/solidfire-wac-gateway) - a non-trivial proof-of-concept API gateway for ASP.NET and IIS
   - It can be used for improved RBAC/ABAC.
 See [this](https://scaleoutsean.github.io/2025/07/26/solidfire-windows-admin-center-gateway.html) and [this](https://scaleoutsean.github.io/2025/07/30/solidfire-windows-admin-center-extension.html) post

 #### CLI